binipringle/constructs/_texts/5-noticeregardingfinalexam.md

 possible issues:

-judicial power: does the court have the power to hear
+judicial power: does the court have the power to hear (this was from Asima's notes)

 ---